Norden bombsight: Early tests

-The Norden bombsight was developed during a period of United States non-interventionism when the dominant U.S. military strategy was the defense of the U.S. and its possessions.
+The Norden bombsight was developed during a period of United States non-interventionism when the dominant US military strategy was the defense of the US and its possessions.
 A considerable amount of this strategy was based on stopping attempted invasions by sea, both with direct naval power, and starting in the 1930s, with USAAC airpower.
 Most air forces of the era invested heavily in dive bombers or torpedo bombers for these roles, but these aircraft generally had limited range; long-range strategic reach would require the use of an aircraft carrier.
 The Army felt the combination of the Norden and B-17 Flying Fortress presented an alternate solution, believing that small formations of B-17s could successfully attack shipping at long distances from the USAAC's widespread bases.
 The high altitudes the Norden allowed would help increase the range of the aircraft, especially if equipped with a turbocharger, as with each of the four Wright Cyclone 9 radial engines of the B-17.

 In 1940, Barth claimed that "we do not regard a 15 foot (4.6 m) square... as being a very difficult target to hit from an altitude of 30000 ft".
 At some point the company started using the pickle barrel imagery, to reinforce the bombsight's reputation.
 After the device became known about publicly in 1942, the Norden company in 1943 rented Madison Square Garden and folded their own show in between the presentations of the Ringling Bros. and Barnum & Bailey Circus.
 Their show involved dropping a wooden "bomb" into a pickle barrel, at which point a pickle popped out.

 These claims were greatly exaggerated; in 1940 the average score for an Air Corps bombardier was a circular error of 400 ft from 15000 ft, not 15 ft from 30000 ft.
 Real-world performance was poor enough that the Navy de-emphasized level attacks in favor of dive bombing almost immediately.
 The Grumman TBF Avenger could mount the Norden, like the preceding Douglas TBD Devastator, but combat use was disappointing and eventually described as "hopeless" during the Guadalcanal campaign.
 In spite of giving up on the device in 1942, bureaucratic inertia meant they were supplied as standard equipment until 1944.